 Christianity taught me to fear experiences that are central to other religions as “portals” to the demonic.
 Now, I must open myself to instruction outside my own faith in order to discover a God without borders and limitations.

 Christianity formed my identity as the lens through which I see the world and also the narrative through which I define myself.
 Now, I must remove this raiment, although I’m not sure who I am without it, in order to discover the truth of my identity.

 Christianity taught me that its particular brand of salvation could be lost.
 Now, I must be willing to lose it in order to walk an exceptional path.

-- I believe that God’s love compels Him to fellowship with us and that He does not limit His fellowship to one small population of the world (ie the Jews and Christians.)
-While I believe that God made Himself known most comprehensively through Jesus, I believe He also makes Himself known in other ways and through other spiritual practices.
+I believe God’s love compels Him to fellowship with us and that He does not limit His fellowship to one small population of the world (ie the Jews and Christians.)
+While I believe God made Himself known most comprehensively through Jesus, I believe He also makes Himself known in other ways and through other spiritual practices.
 I believe that members of other religions can know God just as well as – and in some cases better than – those who claim Christianity.

-- I believe that God has made provision for the salvation of those who do not know Jesus.
+I believe God has made provision for the salvation of those who do not know Jesus.
 As CS Lewis wrote: “We know that no man can be saved except through Christ.
 What we do not know is that only those who know Him can be saved through Him.”
-I believe there is far more about salvation that we don’t know than what we do.
+I believe there is far more about salvation that we don’t know than we do.

 I believe that if all these beliefs are correct, salvation cannot be “lost.”
 Even if I walk away from the Christian faith, and even if this journey leads to a place of disbelief in Jesus, I can still be saved.
 Not by doctrine, but by the love of Him who knows me and has set me on this path.